 Sundays are for family.
 There’s nothing better than having the entire family around the lunch table.
-In South Africa this tradition normally involves a braai (barbeque), roast leg of lamb or as our family often does, a stuffed roast chicken with all the trimmings (think potatoes roasted in garlic and rosemary or candied thyme carrots).
+In South Africa this tradition normally involves a braai (barbeque), roast leg of lamb or as our family often does, a roast chicken with all the trimmings (think potatoes roasted in garlic and rosemary or candied thyme carrots).

 - 1 whole chicken

 - 2 tablespoons mixed herbs

 - Fry the bacon in a little olive oil till brown.
 Add the onion, garlic, herbs, sun dried tomato and chickpeas till hot.

 - Drizzle the chicken with some olive oil and sprinkle with salt, pepper and paprika.

 - Stuff the chicken with the chickpea mix.